Acquired platelet function defect

 Platelet disorders can affect the number of platelets, how well they function, or both.
 A platelet disorder affects normal blood clotting.

-Disorders that can cause problems in platelet function include:
+Disorders that can have problems with platelet function include:

 - Idiopathic thrombocytopenic purpura (bleeding disorder in which the immune system destroys platelets)